This guide covers breaking changes, renamed tools, and migration steps for upgrading from v1 to v2 of the Watt API.

 }Note: V2 expressions use trait hashes directly without the cluster_hash: prefix.

-trait_list (was list_clusters)
+trait browsing (was list_clusters)

 trait_get (was get_cluster)